programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 4. It has [extensions](http://www.ggplot2-exts.org/) that the community has developed to enhance its possibilities, such as the addition of new functions, graphs, and themes.

-5. It can also be used to create GIS maps.
+5. It can also be used to create maps (which is although not covered in this lesson).

 Creating graphics is a complicated issue since we need to take into account various aspects of our data: the information we want to convey, what type of graph we want to convey that information (scatterplots, boxplots, histograms, and so on), the elements of the graph we wish to tweak (axes, transformation of variables, legends, etc.), and more.
-To provide a common framework, ggplot2 is based on a theoretical framework known as the [grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=asli_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431)_ (hence the gg in the name ggplot2) as detailed by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
+To provide a common framework, ggplot2 is based on a theoretical framework known as the [grammar of graphics](https://link.springer.com/book/10.1007/0-387-28695-0) (hence the gg in the name ggplot2) as detailed by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
 If all this sounds complicated at first, don't panic!
 You only need to know a little bit about the grammar to make your first graph.

 The idea behind the grammar of graphics is that all plots are composed of a series of seven interrelated layers:

 1. Data: The material we will use to analyze for our visualization.

-2. Aesthetics: The ways that visual properties map onto geoms.
+2. [Aesthetics](https://ggplot2.tidyverse.org/reference/index.html#aesthetics): The ways that visual properties map onto so-called *geoms* (Geometric Objects, see below).
 In most cases, this determines how we want to display our data (position, color, shape, fill, size, etc.)

-3. Scales: The mapping and normalization of data for visualization.
+3. [Scales](https://ggplot2.tidyverse.org/reference/index.html#scales): The mapping and normalization of data for visualization.

-4. Geometric Objects: The way we want to represent our data.
+4. [Geometric Objects](https://ggplot2.tidyverse.org/reference/index.html#geoms) (*geoms* in ggplot2 parlance): The way we want to represent our data.
 You can think of this as determining the type of graph you want, such as a bar graph, line graph, or histogram.

-5. Statistics: Statistical calculations we may want to run our data before visualizing it.
+5. [Statistics](https://ggplot2.tidyverse.org/reference/index.html#stats): Statistical calculations we may want to run our data before visualizing it.

-6. Facets: The ability to categorize and divide data into multiple sub-graphs.
+6. [Facets](https://ggplot2.tidyverse.org/reference/index.html#facetting): The ability to categorize and divide data into multiple sub-graphs.

-7. Coordinate systems: Determines how ggplot2 positions different geoms on the map.
+7. [Coordinate Systems](https://ggplot2.tidyverse.org/reference/index.html#coordinate-systems): Determines how ggplot2 positions different geoms on the plot.
 The most common coordinate system is the Cartesian coordinate system, but ggplot2 can also plot polar coordinates and spherical projections.

 To use ggplot2, we need first to install and load it.
 We recommend installing the [tidyverse](https://www.tidyverse.org), which includes ggplot2.
 The tidyverse is a collection of R packages that work together to provide a consistent and efficient workflow for data manipulation, exploration, and visualization.
-At the core of the tidyverse philosophy is the concept of ["tidy data,"](https://r4ds.had.co.nz/tidy-data.html) which is a standardized way of structuring data to make it easier to work with.
+At the core of the tidyverse philosophy is the concept of ["tidy data"](https://r4ds.had.co.nz/tidy-data.html), which is a standardized way of structuring data to make it easier to work with.
 In tidy data, each variable is a column, each observation is a row, and each type of observational unit is a table.
-This structure allows for a consistent and predictable way of working with data across different packages and functions within the tidyverse.
+This structure allows for a consistent and predictable way of working with data across different packages and functions within the tidyverse and it is brilliantly explained in the book *R for Data Science.
+Import, Tidy, Transform, Visualize and Model Data* written by Hadley Wickam and other and [available online](https://r4ds.hadley.nz/).

 ```